maxhbr/LDBcollector/docs/source/api.md

 List generic obligations, optionnaly filtered by license or exploitation.

+Accept the following filtering parameters to list only obligations triggered by some licenses and usage contexts :

 :param str spdx: a comma-separated list of SPDX license id
+:param str exploitation: an exploitation among Usage.EXPLOITATION_CHOICES
+:param str modification: a modification among Usage.MODIFICATION_CHOICES
-:return: a list of generic obligation
+:return: a list of generic obligations
 ```

 ## Generic API endpoints for Models